thavixt/steganography-svelte/README.md

 ## TODO

+Fixes:

-- [] handle transfering back the original buffers on worker answers
+- [ ] handle transfering back the original buffers on worker answers
   - this is to fix ex: `decode.svelte:30 Uncaught DOMException: Failed to execute 'postMessage' on 'Worker': ArrayBuffer at index 0 is already detached.`

+Improvements:

+- [x] create some basic ui/layout components for better reusability
+- [ ] notification placements should be fixed
+- [ ] jump to the progress bar on starting a process
-- [] have proper error message handling
+- [ ] have proper error message handling
   - should be using enums maybe? instead of just a string union type